 I just end up bookmarking the post (and never really returning to it).
 But productivity tools really make a huge impact on your output and its quality.

-So, I thought of putting together this list of tools that I use often and that save a ton of my time.
+So, I thought of putting together this list of tools that I use often and that saves a ton of my time.
 I’m confident that they will boost your productivity just as they did mine.
-This will eventually help you to improve your website with more efficiency.
+This will eventually help you to improve your blog with more efficiency.

 Whether you’re a WordPress blogger or designer, I’m sure your day includes